 This damned day – I hate Mother’s day

 But every year this damned day comes around and I hate it.
 The commercialisation, every email cuts like a knife, the senders should realise that their emails to me are inappropriate.
 Do I want to write about the Mother’s Day range for a supermarket, um no. Do I want to review Mother’s Day flowers for a flower company, again no. Maybe I should reference these companies to this traumatic post, the day my life changed forever.

 So yes, despite being a mum and my boys being amazing I would rather not celebrate Mother’s Day.
-I would be most happy if hubby took them out for the day and left me to wallow in my depression and Netflix boxset’s for one day.
+I would rather be left to wallow in my depression and Netflix boxset’s for one day.

 How do you cope with Mother’s Day if you have lost your mum?